susam/emacs4cl/README.md

     use in the next point.

     ```elisp
-    (package-initialize)
+    (require 'package)
     ```

-  - Add Milkypostman’s Emacs Lisp Package Archive (MELPA) to the list of archives to fetch packages from:
+  - Add Milkypostman's Emacs Lisp Package Archive (MELPA) to the list of archives to fetch packages from:

     ```elisp
     (add-to-list 'package-archives '("melpa" . "https://melpa.org/packages/") t)
     ```

-    By default only Emacs Lisp Package Archive (ELPA) is in the list of archives to fetch from.
+    By default only GNU Emacs Lisp Package Archive (ELPA) is in the list of archives to fetch from.
 The above line adds MELPA too to the list.
 If you are curious to see what the original value of `package-archives` was and what it is now due to the above line, enter `C-h o package-archives RET`.

+  - Initialize the package system:

+    ```elisp
+    (package-initialize)
+    ```

+    While initializing the package system, this call also initializes the `package-archive-contents` variable used in the next point.

   - Download package descriptions from package archives only if they have not been downloaded before: